 Plants showing signs of tobacco or tomato mosaic virus can appear stunted or malformed, and commonly exhibit a splotchy yellowed appearance or mosaic patterning between leaf veins.
 The disease results in brown spots on fruits, reduced yields, and in some cases, plant death.
 It spreads easily from plant to plant through touch and can also be transferred by people who handle tobacco products.
 It is most problematic in reduced light situations, such as in high tunnels and unlit greenhouses.

-Both viruses are host-specific diseases with multiple races.
+Both of these viruses are host-specific diseases with multiple races.
 TMV and ToMV resistance is widely available, particularly in varieties bred for protected culture.